nibblesnbits/my-portfolio/conv/book.md

 She padded up near Gable, and sat.

 A young boy stepped to the front, cradling a small stone with a name carved into its surface and a ribbon wrapped tightly around it.
 With silent tears, he sat it carefully in a marked spot in the garden, and stepped back into the crowd.
 Whatever he thought, it clung to him instead of reaching his mouth.
-Or maybe he’d already started to forget.

 Vel tilted her head, watching the boy for a moment.
 She knew his face.
-Or rather, the _shape_ of it.
-Something tugged at her memory—soft, then sharp.
-The longer she looked, the more it felt like something was missing.
-Some part of her she had forgotten.
+The shape of his face tugged hard at something in her—then slipped.
+She sat still.
+Some forgettings were harmless.
+Others were the first signs of being unmade.

 “Loss isn’t often what we wish it was.”